 Archived bundles.
-After three months, older lessons are moved to the archived bundles section of the site.
+After six months, older lessons are moved to the archived bundles section of the site.
 Each month you'll get a code to download one of these older lessons for free.
 The current code is posted in several places for your convenience.
 You can find it in your weekly emails, on the lessons page, the timeline page, and the extras page.
 A new code will be sent to you in the first email each month.

 Planning pages.
 Get organized with supply lists, calendars, and other fun worksheets.

 Video library.
 Videos are added on a regular basis covering everything from art supplies, technique demonstrations, book suggestions, and answers to kids' questions.

 Community connections!
 Head over to our fun members-only facebook group to share photos of your kids, chat about fun art discoveries, ask any questions you or your kids may have, and to meet other members!

 Hi, I'm Lotus... and I'll be your guide on this tour!

 I have a degree in Graphic Design from ArtCenter College of Design in Pasadena, but Art History has always been my secret passion.
 When I started homeschooling my own kids 6 years ago, I realized how fun Art History is with little kids!
 But when I tried to find lesson plans we could follow, everything was either too easy or kind of boring.
 So, I created Art History Kids, and here we are today.
 I know first hand (from my formal education as well as countless hours in museums) all about the amazing world of art history, and I also know first hand all about the even more amazing world of homeschooling.
 It gives me endless joy to find new and fun ways to bring those two worlds together in a way that is both educational and engaging.

 Our Blueprint for creative exploration